gracejiang/MASE/README.md

-# MASE
+# Math and Science Education
-Math and Science Education
+website i built in high school for the educational nonprofit MASE; no longer maintained